Document Workflow

 Treating plus signs as safe text

-A plus sign can mean a literal plus or a space depending on parser rules.
-Decode and test before replacing it globally.
+A plus sign can mean a literal plus or a space depending on form-decoding rules.
+Test the target parser; replacing every plus globally can corrupt email aliases, arithmetic expressions, or signatures.

 Fixing the wrong layer

-If a nested URL is the value of one parameter, fix that nested value rather than rewriting the outer URL structure.
+If a nested URL is the value of one parameter, fix and encode that nested value rather than rewriting the outer URL structure.
+Encoding the complete URL also hides the separators the receiver needs to find the outer keys.

 Assuming repeated keys are invalid